answebdev/isounds-music/README.md

 ## E2E Testing
 Cypress was used for end-to-end testing to ensure that the application's complete workflow functions properly.
 The tests were split up into three suites: endpoints, search functionality, and album details.

 In addition, a workflow was created using GitHub actions to automate the testing so that the application always works as expected.
-The `push` and `schedule` events are used so that the tests are run whenever any updates to the code are pushed to the respository, to help ensure that nothing breaks unintentionally due to code changes.
+Both the `push` and `schedule` events are used.
+The `push` event is used so that the tests are run whenever any updates to the code are pushed to the respository, to help ensure that nothing breaks unintentionally due to code changes.
 With the `schedule` event, the tests have been scheduled to run automatically once a week, also to help ensure that the application is always working as expected.

 https://user-images.githubusercontent.com/36783010/157349665-b69d9bd6-d74a-4189-a41a-8f6782ac7864.mp4